mdbootstrap/bootstrap-hover-dropdown/README.md

 I'm a slacker and only started keeping track of changes/bug fixes starting in March of 2013.

+* **2013-11-09** Disable this plugin for devices that support touch.
+The plugin was causing issues with some mobile devices, and it's not necessary for them.
 * **2013-08-02** Add support for Bootstrap 3.
 For Bootstrap 2.x.x, use the `bootstrap-2.x.x` branch.
 * **2013-06-10** Always instantly close submenu siblings when opening a new one.
 Issue #19.
 * **2013-06-10** A fix for my last fix that would sometimes cause the correct item to not trigger when it should.
 Issue #18.